sail-sg/envpool/docs/index.rst

 If no error occurs, you have successfully installed EnvPool.

-EnvPool is still under development, you can also check out the documents in stable version through `envpool.readthedocs.io/en/stable/
+EnvPool is still under development; you can also check out the documents in stable version through `envpool.readthedocs.io/en/stable/
 <https://envpool.readthedocs.io/en/stable/>`_.